-After riding with bamboo ski poles from American Soul Poles for over five years, I have finally made my first very own ski poles, not only for myself, but for the whole family.
+After skiing with bamboo ski poles from American Soul Poles for over five years, I have finally made my first very own ski poles, not only for myself, but for the whole family.
 Well before Christmas, I began probing the internet and ordering all the parts I needed.
 I bought grips, baskets, ferrules, and tips from Slovenian Tehnomat (pronounced Technomat).
 I bought bamboo canes from Bamboo Import Europe in the Netherlands.
 It must be straight thick-walled Tonkin bamboo, Ø16 mm at the thick end and Ø14 mm at the thin end.
 About 25 percent of the delivery was around those measurements and could be used.
 The pole straps were sewn by my wife from polypropylene webbing and buckles from Jonic-Textil in nearby Kristianstad.

 Everyone in the family could pick their choice of color and basket, which resulted in a colorful concoction with no risk for confusion.